-- (1) which is managed by one or more directors or trustees; - (2) the beneficial ownership of which is evidenced by transferable shares or by transferable certificates of beneficial interest; - (3) which would be taxable as a domestic corporation, but for Sections 856 through 859 of the Internal Revenue Code; - (4) which is neither a financial institution nor an insurance company subject to certain provisions of the Internal Revenue Code; - (5) the beneficial ownership of which is held by 100 or more persons; - (6) during the last half of each taxable year, not more than 50% in value of the outstanding stock of which is owned, actually or constructively, by five or fewer individuals (as defined in the Internal Revenue Code to include certain entities); and - (7) which meets certain other tests, described below, regarding the nature of its income and assets.
+(1) which is managed by one or more directors or trustees;

+(2) the beneficial ownership of which is evidenced by transferable shares or by transferable certificates of beneficial interest;

+(3) which would be taxable as a domestic corporation, but for Sections 856 through 859 of the Internal Revenue Code;

+(4) which is neither a financial institution nor an insurance company subject to certain provisions of the Internal Revenue Code;

+(5) the beneficial ownership of which is held by 100 or more persons;

+(6) during the last half of each taxable year, not more than 50% in value of the outstanding stock of which is owned, actually or constructively, by five or fewer individuals (as defined in the Internal Revenue Code to include certain entities); and

+(7) which meets certain other tests, described below, regarding the nature of its income and assets.

 Conditions (1) to (4) must be met during the entire taxable year and condition (5) must be met during at least 335 days of a taxable year of twelve months, or during a proportionate part of a taxable year of less than twelve months.
-Conditions (5) and (6) will not apply until after the first taxable year for which Host Marriott makes the election to be taxed is a REIT.
+Conditions (5) and (6) did not apply to the 1999 taxable year.
 For purposes of conditions (5) and (6), pension funds and certain other tax-exempt entities are treated as individuals, subject to a "look-through" exception in the case of condition (6).
 Compliance with condition (5) shall be determined by disregarding the ownership of shares of stock of Host Marriott by any person(s) who:

-- (a) acquired such shares of stock as a gift or bequest or pursuant to a legal separation or divorce; - (b) is the estate of any person making such transfer to the estate; or - (c) is a company established exclusively for the benefit of, or wholly owned by, either the person making such transfer or a person described in (a) or (b).
+(a) acquired such shares of stock as a gift or bequest or pursuant to a legal separation or divorce;

+(b) is the estate of any person making such transfer to the estate; or

+(c) is a company established exclusively for the benefit of, or wholly owned by, either the person making such transfer or a person described in (a) or (b).